-You’re looking to start a site and are choosing between WordPress and Wix as your site builder?
+You’re looking to start a site and are choosing between WordPress and Wix as your blogging platform?
 This Wix vs WordPress comparison will help you decide which website builder is best for you in the year 2018.
 Let’s get started.

 Popularity and usage